EXPLAINER: Competing for ‘another’ country is nothing new

 I see you’ve been taking in the ice dancing.
 The discipline is rife with pairs where at least one half has tenuous, if any, ties to the country for which they compete (though none of the medalist pairs this year had naturalized members).
 Ice dancing has historically been dominated by a handful of countries – namely Russia (or its historical antecedents), with strong showings by Canada, France, the U.S. and Great Britain.
 That means if you want to make it to the premier rink, it might behoove you to acquire a new nationality.

 Furthermore, many ice dancers train together in Michigan or Canada, so pairs often comprise people with differing nationalities of origin.
-The ice dancers Nikolaj Sørensen and Laurence Fournier Beaudry used to compete for Sørensen’s native Denmark, but Fournier Beaudry couldn’t acquire citizenship in time so they switched to representing her native Canada.
+The ice dancers Nikolaj Sorensen and Laurence Fournier Beaudry used to compete for Sorensen’s native Denmark, but Fournier Beaudry couldn’t acquire citizenship in time so they switched to representing her native Canada.

 WHAT HAPPENS WHEN COUNTRIES CEASE TO EXIST?